 conveys Iain’s intense focus on the stooks as the list describes lots of different things that Iain thought of the stooks as he looked at them.
 (1)

+Sentence Structure Questions

 John was tired: tired of the late nights; tired of the arguments but most of all tired of everything.
 He looked ahead and watched the flames of the fire burning brightly in the house.
 There was no way he could enter into the house now.
 No way.
 Not today.
 Not tomorrow.
 Not ever.
 However, he realised that he had to approach the door -softly, slowly he approached the door- it looked dirtier now he was close up and just at that moment he began to think about facing his fear; facing his destiny.